-In this type of policy, the cash value account accrues interest and grows in value as long as the policy stays in effect.
-There is a minimum guaranteed interest, which is credited to your account by the insurer on a regular basis irrespective of other factors.
+With universal life, the cash value account accrues interest and grows in value as long as the policy stays in effect.
+There is a minimum guaranteed interest, which is credited to your account by the insurer on a regularly irrespective of other factors.

-The interest rate tends to go up if the insurance company performs well and if the market is on an upward trajectory.
+The interest rate tends to go up if the insurance company and market performs well.
 As a result, your policy tends to build cash value at a faster rate.